jffbrwn2/ConnectomeBench/README.md

 `ConnectomeVisualizer` is built largely on the data organized and provided through the [`CAVEClient`](https://github.com/CAVEconnectome/CAVEclient/) library.
 To get access to the data, please see the [CAVEClient README](https://github.com/CAVEconnectome/CAVEclient/).
 Specifically, you will need authentication tokens to access to the datasets (see the link [here](https://caveconnectome.github.io/CAVEclient/tutorials/authentication/)).

+### Dataset Access and Authentication

+The toolkit supports multiple connectomics datasets, each with different access requirements:

+- **Mouse (MICrONS)** and **Fly (FlyWire)**: Generally auto-authorized with CAVEclient setup
+- **Human (H01)**: Requires explicit authentication.
+Visit the [H01 Proofreading Page](https://h01-release.storage.googleapis.com/proofreading.html) and follow the authentication steps.
+The H01 proofreading page also provides detailed documentation on the proofreading methodology (handling merge and split errors) that this benchmark is based on.
+- **Zebrafish (Fish1 - 2024 Release)**: Requires setup.
+Visit the [Fish1 Tutorials Page](https://fish1-release.storage.googleapis.com/tutorials.html) and run the `Setup_CAVE.ipynb` notebook to register your token.

+Once authenticated, all CAVEclient features (skeletons, edit history, API-based segmentation processing) are available for these datasets.

 ### LLM Integration

 The toolkit integrates with multiple LLM providers for automated analysis: